glider-gun/cl-jawbone-up/README.md

    - `(jawbone-up:get/users/@me/workouts)`

 # notes
-Almost all API results are returned as string.
+Almost all API results are returned as a json string.
 You can use `#'jsown:parse` or something to parse them.